signature-opensource/CK-StObj/CK.Poco.Json/README.md

 "Polymorphic heterogeneous types" is provided by either by an `object` or by a UnionType.

 #### Reading an `object`.
-Choices have to be made and this is fine: the developer put no constraint on the type (either because it doesn't directly use the property) or because it discovers its type dynamically.
+Choices have to be made and this is fine: the developer put no constraint on the type (either because it doesn't directly use the property or because it discovers its type dynamically).
 Our main concern here is to follow the _Least Surprise Principle_ and handle the incoming data.

 - For `T[]`, we choose to instantiate a `List<T>`.
 Having a dynamic list rather than a fixed-length array is often more convenient.
 - For `BigInt`, an alternative exists: